 In February 1996, the Company entered into an agreement with Dell Marketing, L.P., a subsidiary of Dell Computer Corporation ("Dell"), pursuant to which the Company was appointed as a Dell authorized "Remarketer/Integrator".
 Dell is one of the leading manufacturers of personal computers and other related computer products in the world.
 Pursuant to the agreement, Dell will manufacture Dell computers containing the Company's C3XTM credit card activated control system.
 These products will be sold to the Company by Dell either for resale by the Company to its customers or for licensing by the Company to its customers.
 The Company is entitled to a discount off of the list price of the Dell products being purchased from Dell.
 Dell may ship the complete computer system (including the integrated C3XTM control system) directly to the Company.
 The agreement has an initial term of one year and is cancelable by either party upon thirty days notice.
-Through June 30, 1996, the Company ordered 25 computer systems from Dell.
+Through June 30, 1996, the Company has acquired 25 computer systems from Dell for approximately \$75,000.

-For the year ended June 30, 1994 and 1995, the Company has spent approximately \$163,000 and \$130,000, respectively for the development of its proprietary technology.
-In the year ended June 30, 1995, these amounts include the expense of outside consultants and contractors (approximately \$45,000) as well as compensation paid to the Company's employees (approximately \$85,000) and included in Compensation in the accompanying financial statements.
+For the year ended June 30, 1995 and 1996, the Company has spent approximately \$130,000 and \$224,000, respectively for the development of its proprietary technology.
+These amounts include the expense of outside consultants and contractors as well as compensation paid to the Company's employees and included in Compensation in the accompanying financial statements.